lettier/poing/README.md

 # POiNG

-HTML5/CSS3/JavaScript pong clone but with a twist.
-Utilizes a crude AI and multiple paddles to defend all exit sides.
+HTML5/CSS3/JavaScript Pong clone but with a twist.
+Utilizes an evolving AI that "breeds" a better player over time.

-Press [B] for an extra large paddles.
+Press [D] for debug information.
-Press [V] to accelerate the ball.
+Press [M] to accelerate the ball.
 Press [R] to reset the match.

 Playable at http://www.lettier.com/poing/.